Looking for a great vacation idea? Have you been on a cruise? Why cruise? Read all the best things about cruise ship

-Believe me, the food is delicious!
+The food is delicious!
 Of course, some cruise lines are better than others.
 We were thoroughly impressed by the buffet on the Celebrity Equinox.
-The food was divine, better than the main dining room.
-But then, I missed the 24-hour pub on the Norwegian ships.
+The food was divine, better than in the main dining room.
+But then, we missed the 24-hour pub on the Norwegian ships.

 Do you enjoy a drink or two or more?
 Some cruise lines will even include all-you-can-drink packages.
 You can also purchase these packages if they don’t.

 2. It’s cost-effective

-Sometimes it’s easy to pay one lump sum for vacation and know everything is taken care of and included.
-It’s actually a relief sometimes to know it’s paid for and you really don’t have to worry about anything else but flights, a hotel, booking shore excursions (optional), and packing for your cruise.
+Sometimes it’s easy to pay a lump sum for vacation and know everything is covered and included.
+It’s a relief to know it’s paid for, and you don’t have to worry about anything else but flights, a hotel, booking shore excursions (optional), and packing for your cruise.

 3. A cruise is a floating resort

 Think about everything you have at your disposal on a cruise.
 A spa.
 A spool.
 A gym.
 Restaurants.
 Bars.
 Dance Clubs.
 Kids clubs.
 It’s a floating resort.

-When we want to just disappear somewhere, sit by the pool and relax, we look for all-inclusive.
-Sometimes that’s on land, but most of the time we end up on a cruise.
+When we want to disappear somewhere, sit by the pool, and relax, we look for an all-inclusive vacation experience.
+Sometimes that’s on land, but we usually end up at sea on a cruise.